umccr-svc/site/content/blog/2019-08-02-amazon-igv-backend.md

 Therefore, **IGV versions >= 2.7.1 incorporate the AWS functionality outlined below.**

+Note authenticated access is currently restricted to the following file formats:

+* BAM
+* CRAM
+* tabix indexed VCF (vcf.gz / vcf.gz.tbi)
+* non-indexed feature file formats

+[There is work in progress to support other formats such as BigWig in the near future][other_igv_formats].

 # AWS backend deployment step by step

 IGV desktop has had a feature added [as described on an earlier UMCCR's blogpost about IGV](https://umccr.org/blog/igv-amazon/) to support to use of BAMs in S3 storage by using native AWS authorization and authentication to access the bioinformatics data.